anmolassi/puzzle/README.md

 * Leaderboard button on each puzzle to track yourself on leaderboard
 * Clue button on each puzzle
 * Successful submission shows user's accuracy and time spent
+* Encryption for storing passwords in database
+* Admin page to access the progress of users